slideflow/slideflow/docs/_sources/features.rst.txt

 GigaPath
 --------

 GigaPath is a DINOv2-based model from Microsoft/Providence trained on 170k whole-slide images and is bundled with ``slideflow-noncommercial``.
 The GigaPath model includes additional dependencies which are not broadly compatible with all OS distributions, and are thus not installed by default.
-To install the GigaPath dependencies, specify ``[gigapath]`` when installing with PIP:
+To install the GigaPath dependencies:

 .. code-block:: bash

-    pip install slideflow-noncommercial[gigapath]
+    pip install slideflow-noncommercial[gigapath] git+ssh://git@github.com/prov-gigapath/prov-gigapath

 GigaPath has two stages: a tile encoder and slide-level encoder.
 The tile encoder (``"gigapath.tile"``) works the same as all other feature extractors in Slideflow.
 You can build this encoder directly: